anurmatov/dadt/midterm/final.md

 Clone the project repository from GitHub or another version control system to your local machine.

+#### Step 2: Set Up the Database

+Navigate to the midterm directory `/midterm` and run the `data_preparation_scripts/database.py` script to create the database and tables.
+Ensure MySQL Server is running and you have the necessary permissions to create databases and tables.

+#### Step 3: Populate the Database

+Run the `data_preparation_scripts/preprocess.py` script to populate the database with the survey data.
+This script reads the survey CSV file, normalizes the data, and inserts it into the database.

-#### Step 2: Install Dependencies
+#### Step 4: Install Dependencies

-Navigate to the project directory in your command line interface and run the following command to install necessary Node.js dependencies:
+Navigate to the project directory `/midterm/app` in your command line interface and run the following command to install necessary Node.js dependencies:

 ```bash
 npm install
 ```
 This command installs all the dependencies listed in the package.json file, such as Express, EJS, and MySQL connector packages.

-#### Step 3: Set Up the Database

-Run the `data_preparation_scripts/database.py` script to create the database and tables.
-Ensure MySQL Server is running and you have the necessary permissions to create databases and tables.

-#### Step 4: Populate the Database

-Run the `data_preparation_scripts/preprocess.py` script to populate the database with the survey data.
-This script reads the survey CSV file, normalizes the data, and inserts it into the database.

 #### Step 5: Configure Database Connection